toddaustin07/lantrigger/README.md

 - a unique name for the device - no special characters or blanks
 - LAN address of the device or application - IP address *only* (e.g. '192.168.1.203')
 - LAN address of the forwarding bridge server - *must* include port number (e.g. '192.168.1.150:8088')
+- Device icon (Other, Switch, Plug, Bulb, or Remote)

 ## LAN Device or Application Configuration